 The project will be Nationally Implemented (NIM) by the e-Government Authority, who will be the entity responsible for the overall management of the project, including accountability for the production of outputs, achievement of objectives and for the effective use of UNDP resources.

-For the implementation of the project, the experience of the UNDESA will be utilised.
+For the implementation of the project, the experience of the UNDESA will be utilized.
 The UNDESA will be providing the services of international expertise and required trainers as envisaged in the project annual work plan.
-For ensuring synergies and co-ordination to get established during the project implementation, the project will recruit a Project Manager for a period of one year.
+For ensuring smooth implementation, synergies and proper co-ordination to get established during the project implementation, the project will recruit a Project Manager for a period of one year.
 In addition the provision for an administration support team will be made available to assist the project activities.
-All recruitment will prioritise national staff and will be conducted by UNDP and the eGovernment Authority.
+All recruitment will prioritize national staff and will be conducted by UNDP and the eGovernment Authority.

-The organisation structure and institutional management is presented as follows:
+The organization structure and institutional management is presented as follows:

-The main responsibility of the PB will be to:

-Provide guidance and strategic direction to the Arab Centre for eContent Development

-Approve the project implementation plan

-Follow-up on the progress of the project

-Facilitate an appropriate environment for implementation

-Co-ordinate internally to provide support for project implementation

-A Project Manager will be recruited who will be responsible for:

-Developing a project implementation plan

-Coordinating between project experts and other team members

-Acting as a liaison with the Steering Committee

-Submitting periodical reports to the Steering Committee

-Supervising detail implementation of the project

-Providing technical guidance to the team
+The programme will establish a Programme Board, composed of representatives from UNDP and e-GA.
+The Programme Board will be responsible for overseeing the implementation and monitoring of the project.
+The Programme Board should meet at least once per quarter to oversee the progress of the project.
+Relevant stakeholders may be invited to attend the Project Board meetings.

+The project will recruit a Project Manager who has authority to run the project on a day to day basis.
+Within this he or she will be responsible for management of the project within the boundaries laid down by the Project Board.
+The aim is to ensure that the project produces the results specified in the project document, to the required standard of quality and within the specified constraints of cost and time.
+The Project Manager is expected to monitor risk logs and analyse quality management methods and develop the Annual Work Plans for the project.
+The Project Manager will report on progress every quarter to the Project Board.

-UNDP will assume the role of Project assurance.
-The project assurance role supports the Project Board by carrying out objective and independent project oversight and monitoring functions.
-The role also provides support in reporting on the contribution of the project outputs to the relevant UNDP Country Office outcomes.
-The e-Government Authority of Bahrain will assist from the onset of the project that adequate premises and infrastructure for the Centre will be procured as per the UNDP Procurement process for Office costs.
+UNDP will assign the project assurance role to a Programme Analyst.
+Project Assurance supports the Project Board by carrying out objective and independent project oversight and monitoring functions.
+The role also provides support in reporting on the contribution of the project outputs to the relevant UNDP country programme outcomes.

+The e-Government Authority of Bahrain will assist from the onset of the project to secure adequate premises and infrastructure for the Centre; through procurement of the same as per the UNDP Procurement process for Office costs.

 Monitoring and Evaluation